Publicis to focus on digital deals after merger collapse

 Levy put the possibility of another merger on the scale of the Omnicom tie-up at "zero".

-The $35 billion deal would have created a group bigger than industry leader Britain's WPP and better placed to compete with technology rivals such as Google and Facebook.
+The $35 billion deal would have created a group bigger than industry leader Britain's WPP (WPP.L) and better placed to compete with technology rivals such as Google (GOOG.O) and Facebook (FB.O).
 Levy and John Wren, his counterpart at U.S. giant Omnicom, had planned to share the CEO role for the first 30 months.

 But the deal, originally heralded as a merger of equals, fell apart last month as both sides fought to take control of the group.